-We reveal 7 facts why auto parts shoppers feel the need to search for manufacturer websites before making a purchase
+Auto parts eCommerce trends: Why auto parts shoppers search for manufacturer websites before making a purchase

 It’s a growing trend, along with the overall growth in digital influence on auto parts sales.

 But why is this happening?
-With all the marketing done by auto parts ecommerce retailers, why are so many consumers searching for manufacturer sites?
+With all the marketing done by auto parts eCommerce websites, why are so many consumers searching for manufacturer sites?

 For one thing, DIYers research far and wide before they buy.
-We turn to research to explain this industry trend (and if you’re a manufacturer, you’re really going to want to scroll down to see Reason #7).
+We turn to research to explain this industry trend.
+If you’re a manufacturer, you’re really going to want to scroll down to see Reason #7.

 Any auto parts retail industry analysis will tell you that nearly all auto enthusiast shoppers search online before making a purchase, either online or offline.
 That’s a given.
 We say it’s 92%, some studies show 90%, and others show 88%.
 It doesn’t really matter, pick a number.

 What is less known is the number of consumers actively searching for manufacturer websites.